jonatas/ideia.me/_posts/2017-05-31-parsing-ruby-code.md

 After start my saga on [Ruby AST Search](./)
 I built a [few](https://github.com/jonatas/rubocopular) [tools](https://github.com/jonatas/fast) to
-help me to understand the AST and inspecting it.
+help me to understand the AST and to inspect it.

-After a few days around I discover everything I needed was already build in and I just need to learn about.
+After a few days around I discover everything I needed existed already built in and I just need to learn about it.

 ## Ruby Ripper

 [Ripper](http://ruby-doc.org/stdlib-2.0.0/libdoc/ripper/rdoc/Ripper.html)
 provides a symbolic expression tree for your code.

-As it's in the standard library, you can simply start using it.
+As it's in the standard library, you can only start using it.

 I love to use `ruby -e` to test some code inline.
 Then, let's start with something to learn about the lexer: